Of Course Chrissy Teigen's Birth Announcement Turned Into a Twitter Feud About Pizza

 During the whole debacle, a few users couldn’t help but notice that DiGiorno had completely “hijacked” Teigen’s birth announcement.
 But this isn’t the first time DiGiorno has used Twitter to show off their sassy side.

-In 2017, the frozen pizza brand threw shade at Papa John’s following the pizza delivery company’s CEO blaming NFL protests for declining sales.
+In 2017, the frozen pizza brand threw shade at Papa John’s following the pizza delivery company’s former CEO blaming NFL protests for declining sales.
 DiGiorno played on Papa John’s tagline (“Better ingredients, better pizza”) by tweeting and briefly changing their bio to read “Better Pizza.
 Better Sales.
 It’s DiGiorno.”